✈ Free worldwide shipping on all orders

 Key design elements of the slim fit include:

-• Shoulder construction: Sits precisely at the natural shoulder, creating a cleaner line and more contemporary profile
+• Shoulder construction: Sits precisely at the natural shoulder, creating a sleek appearance without extra fabric

 Side by side comparison of classic fit and slim fit pea coat silhouettes